uitpsypro/1/pages/eng-rtms.md

 ---
 ###### [Home](https://uitpsypro.github.io/1/) / [Information](https://uitpsypro.github.io/1/eng-info) / [rTMS](https://uitpsypro.github.io/1/eng-info/eng-rtms)
 ---
-# Repetetive Transcranial Magnetic Stimulation
+# Repetetive Transcranial Magnetic Stimulation (rTMS)
 * Transcranial magnetic stimulation (TMS), is a non-invasive method of brain stimulation.
-* During the procedure, a magnetic coil is placed over the scalp of the person receiving the treatment.
+* The magnetic coil is placed over the scalp of the person being stimulated.
-* The magnetic field penetrates the skull and the electric stimulus activates the neurons in the target area.
+* The magnetic field penetrates the skull and the electric stimulus activates the neurons in the brain under the coil.
-* Repetitive transcranial magnetic stimulation (rTMS) modulation the brain activity.
+* Repetitive TMS means that the magnetic field will turn on and off multiple times in a single stimulation round.

-##### The TMS coil looks like this:
+##### TMS coil:

 ![TMS_patient](/1/pictures/TMS_patient.jpg)

-##### How the magnetic field works:
+##### TMS magnetic fields:

 ![TMS_1.png](/1/pictures/TMS_1.png)